cloudfoundry/docs-bosh/content/locking-compiled-releases.md

-If this `bpm` release was compiled against `ubuntu-xenial/250.4` and it is used by an instance group running on `ubuntu-xenial/250.17`, a deploy will use the `bpm` packages compiled against `ubuntu-xenial/250.4`.
+If this `bpm` release was compiled against `ubuntu-xenial/250.4` and it is used by an instance group running on `ubuntu-xenial/250.17`, a deploy will use the `bpm` release compiled against `ubuntu-xenial/250.4`.

-If later, an operator uploads a new bpm release with the same `0.12.3` version, but compiled against a newer stemcell, `ubuntu-xenial/250.9`, Bosh will use the new packages compiled against the newer stemcell.
+If later, an operator uploads a new bpm release with the same `0.12.3` version, but compiled against a newer stemcell, `ubuntu-xenial/250.9`, Bosh will use the new release compiled against the newer stemcell.

 To lock a compiled release and reduce unexpected VM updates, use `exported_from` in the [releases](deployment-manifest.md#releases) block of your manifest.

 # Usage

-To specify which compiled packages to use in a deployment, add `exported_from` to the release:
+To specify which compiled release to use in a deployment, add `exported_from` to the release:

 ```yml
 releases: